kasir-barati/html-css/08-css/README.md

 ### Some performance considerations

-In the contemporary era we use technologies such as [ReactJS](https://react.dev/) or [NextJS](https://nextjs.org/) to build our frontend applications but nonetheless knowing these things definitely won't hurt.
-On the contrary will help you to gain a deeper understanding of how modern technologies work:

 1. Minify your CSS in order to have faster page load time.
-2. Bundle all css files in one file to prevent multiple HTTP requests (although with HTTP version 2 we do not have to worry about this.
+2. Bundle all\* css files in one file to prevent multiple HTTP requests (although with HTTP version 2 we do not have to worry about this.
 [Ref](https://stackoverflow.com/a/49397312/8784518)).

+   \*Why bother with multiple CSS files?
+To be more modular and flexible when developing big web apps.

+In the contemporary era we use technologies such as [ReactJS](https://react.dev/) or similar libs/frameworks to build our frontend applications, and they take care of these things for us most of the times automatically.
+So what's the point of talking about them here?
+Because it will help you to gain a deeper understanding of how modern technologies work.

 # Universal selector